patel-shivam/patel-shivam.github.io/pages/autoencoders.md

 parameters.
 This architecture can prove vital for the above applications in cases of computational hardware limitations.
-We try to examine the effect of higher number of epochs during training, and at what point is the ’elbow point’ attained.
+We try to examine the effect of higher number of epochs during training, and at what point is the 'elbow point' attained.
 We also try to examine and contrast the performance of Autoencoders and PCA for noise reduction.